prem2017/objectdetection/YOLO/README.md

 ### Conclusion
 ---

 Our objective here is to detect different types (`Beet vs Thistle`) of plants in such images.
-Despite having a limited amount (approx. 500 images) of data the optimised training model produced promising results.
-With this evidence, we can further dive deeper into this algorithm and try different techniques to further improve the results (listed in the future section) besides obtaining more data which always helps.
+Despite having a limited amount (approx. 500 images) of data the optimised training model has produced promising results.
+With this evidence, we can further dive deeper into this algorithm and try different techniques to further improve the results (listed in the future section) besides obtaining more data or use transfer learning (using pre-trained CNN model) which can performs better even with small dataset.

 ### Future Works